 and joy.
 Mom’s beloved oldest son, Daniel Salomon, passed away in 2016, an incalculable loss.

 Mom, you will be in our hearts forever and deeply missed each and every day.

 There will not be a public memorial service.
 Contributions in memory of Kaete Salomon may

 be made to Hiddush.org, a non-profit organization that promotes religious freedom and

-equality in Israel.To send flowers to the family of Kaete Salomon, please visit Tribute Store
+equality in Israel.To send flowers to the family or plant a tree in memory of Kaete Salomon, please visit Tribute Store